Catholic Activity: Day Three—Activities for the Feast of the Holy Family

 A splendid pattern for everybody!
 "Truly to fathers of families, Joseph is a superlative model of paternal vigilance and care.
 In the most holy Virgin Mother of God, mothers may find an excellent example of love, modesty, submission of spirit and perfect faith.
 Whilst in Jesus, who was subject to His parents, the children of the family have a divine model of obedience which they can admire, reverence and imitate . . .
 The rich may learn that virtue is to be more highly esteemed than wealth.
 Laborers, and all who are seriously straitened by their slender means of subsistence, will not lack reason for rejoicing rather than grieving at their lot.
 In, common with the Holy Family, they have to work, and to provide for the daily wants of life" (from Leo XIII).

-Lord help us "to order our lives after the example of the Holy Family, that with Jesus, Mary and Joseph we may obtain everlasting fellowship" (text from the old collect ). — Adapted from Vine And Branches, Vol. One by Martin B. Hellriegel, ©1948, Pio Decimo Press.
+Lord help us "to order our lives after the example of the Holy Family, that with Jesus, Mary and Joseph we may obtain everlasting fellowship" (text from the former missal Collect ). —Adapted from Vine And Branches, Vol. One by Martin B. Hellriegel, ©1948, Pio Decimo Press.

 This feast is celebrated soon after Christmas Day, for it was the Holy Innocents that took the place of the Child Jesus by shedding their blood instead of His.
 The Holy Innocents are the special patrons of small children.
 Parents can teach their children to pray for help in obeying their parents, sharing their toys, loving their siblings and playmates.

-Parents have the privilege of blessing their children.
-Today have a formal ceremony using the form from the Roman Ritual old form or from the Book of Blessings or from Helen McLoughlin's suggested prayers and blessings: Holy Innocents or Childermas Day: Parental Blessing of Children.
+Parents have the privilege of blessing their children, and can use the form from the Roman Ritual older form or from the Book of Blessings or from Helen McLoughlin's suggested prayers and blessings: Holy Innocents or Childermas Day: Parental Blessing of Children.

-The family should take time especially today to pray together.
-The rosary, with the Joyful mysteries, is an excellent family prayer.
-If the family is too young to say the rosary, choose the Fifth Joyful Mystery, the Finding of Jesus in the Temple and talk out loud about this event with the Holy Family.
+Today is an ideal day for the family to pray together.
+Praying the Rosary together as a family, meditating in particular the Joyful Mysteries, is an excellent family prayer.
+If the family is too young to say the rosary, choose the Fifth Joyful Mystery, the Finding of Jesus in the Temple and talk about this event.
 Explain the cultural reasons why Jesus would be lost: the "family" traveling was the whole clan, and men and women would travel in separate groups, but the children would be free to be with either parent.
 Find out how many days' travel this would mean, on foot.
 What would they eat, where would they sleep, how do you think Mary and Joseph felt losing their Son?
 What is the significance of Jesus "listening and asking them questions"?
 What does it mean when he said "I must be about my Father's Business"?

 Also the Prayer of Consecration of the Family to the Holy Family, Prayer of Parents for Their Children and Prayer to the Holy Family can be said on this feastday as a family.